USA

 We completed a full loop on our road trip by driving northeast through Grant’s Pass Oregon and ultimately finishing the trip driving north on Interstate 5.
 The drive from Gasquet to Eugene took 3.5 hours.

-We spent a final night in Eugene before flying out the next morning.
+We spent the final night of our Oregon Coast road trip in Eugene before flying out the next morning.
 We stayed at the Excelsior Inn.
-This converted University of Oregon frat house is now an upscale Italian restaurant and small hotel.
-Each room is named for a different classical music composer and are very nicely furnished.
+This converted University of Oregon frat house had been converted into an upscale Italian restaurant and small hotel.
+Each room was named for a different classical music composer and were very nicely furnished.
 We stayed in the Chopin room.
-An excellent cooked breakfast is provided in the restaurant and included in the room rate.
+An excellent cooked breakfast was provided in the restaurant and included in the room rate.
+Unfortunately, as of June 2023, the Excelsior Inn seems to be closed.
+Hopefully this is temporary and it will return to once again hosting guests.
+You can find an alternative place to stay using the lodging map below.

 14 Comments